Mashetani: Scene Three

 Later, Kitaru sits in the house, thinking; Mama Kitaru enters.
 Kitaru explains he is thinking of a story Juma's grandmother told them the other day, the story of a devilish fish.
 Kitaru explains devils to his mother, she grows fearful of her son.
 She dismisses Kitaru's stories as myths of their culture's past.
 Mfaume enters and Mama Kitaru exits.
 Kitaru asks Mfaume if he believes in devils.
 Mfaume explains their hidden nature and continues with his work.
 Kitaru is left on stage, fearful.

 Scene Four

-Kitaru has been asleep for a long time.
+In this scene, Kataru is sick and he has been asleep for a long time.
 Mama and Baba Kitaru argue over which doctor will best treat him, a medical one or the witch doctor.
 The medical doctor arrives and dismisses Kitaru's state as neurosis and mental exhaustion, which is why he gave him sleeping pills.
 The doctor suggests Kitaru see a psychiatrist if his condition doesn't improve.